RobMadill/Database-All-In-Bloom/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+1. At the welcome page we see message that shows whoever visits the page to either login or register.
+2. After the user has logged in or registered they are taken directly to the inventory page.
+3. If we user wishes to add to the database, they can at the Add to Inventory page.
+4. Once the user is finished with their stay they can logout through the navigation bar or the Welcome Page.

 ### Welcome Page
 ![index-welcome](https://user-images.githubusercontent.com/19481324/116736598-179d5780-a9be-11eb-9789-4793fec1bae0.png)

-1. At the welcome page we see message that shows whoever visits the page to either login or register

 ### Register Page
 ![register-page](https://user-images.githubusercontent.com/19481324/116736604-1bc97500-a9be-11eb-893f-7a92316ca671.png)